-It is common to get caught up in a vicious cycle of speed lowering quality and then low quality messing up speed.
+You may be able to find cheap document translations when you search Google.
+But cheap rarely equals high quality.
+The old adage “good, fast, cheap: you can only get two!” comes to mind.
+It’s common to get caught up in the vicious cycle of speed lowering quality and then low quality messing up speed.
 It costs more when you have to rework the document to improve the quality.

-- Submit Word or Excel files
+2) Submit Word or Excel Files

 When we receive files in formats other than Word or Excel, there may be extra work required which makes the process a bit more time-consuming.
 For example, PDF files require specific filters on some of the relevant software that we use.
 Furthermore, Word and Excel files are more efficient to work with rather than screenshots or copied and pasted files, making it easier for you to reintegrate the translated content into your website.

 We understand that sometimes things happen, but if you can plan ahead, we highly recommend it.
 Rush-ordered projects can add up to 30% more in costs.
 Before you request a rush, let’s chat!
 We are happy to advise you on how long the project should take.